sourcegraph/cody/README.md

 Cody is a free, open-source AI coding assistant that can write and fix code, provide AI-generated autocomplete, and answer your coding questions.
 Cody fetches relevant code context from across your entire codebase to write better code that uses more of your codebase's APIs, impls, and idioms, with less hallucination.

-Cody is currently in Beta.
+Cody is currently in Beta and available for [VS Code](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and [JetBrains](https://plugins.jetbrains.com/plugin/9682-cody-ai-by-sourcegraph).

 See [cody.dev](https://cody.dev) for more info.

 ## What can Cody do?